joellama/igrins_contfit/README.md

 Will produce 2 additional files:

- SDCK_20180115_0109.flat.fits a fits file with 4 extensions:
+ SDCK_20180115_0109.flat.fits a fits file with 3 extensions:

   1) Original spectrum

   2) Wavelength

-  3) Blaze fit (useful if using the routine on A0s to then apply to target stars)

-  4) Flattened spectrum
+  3) Flattened spectrum

- SDCK_20180115_0109.flat.png - plot of the original spectrum and the flattened spectrum
+ SDCK_20180115_0109.flat.pdf - plot of the original spectrum and the flattened spectrum